 These are averages at the time of writing and many other factors, such as insurance, may influence the overall cost.

-Is Drug And Alcohol Rehab Available Through The NHS?
+Is Drug And Alcohol Rehab Available Through The NHS in North Yorkshire?

 There are a multitude of options for drug and alcohol rehab in North Yorkshire, some of which are available through the NHS.

-In general, the NHS is able to provide some form of addiction treatment -such as the enrolment into therapy or addiction support networks- but others are more difficult to access through this method.
+In general, the NHS is able to provide some form of alcohol and drug addiction treatment -such as the enrolment into therapy or addiction support networks- but others are more difficult to access through this method.

 For example, it is a rare occurrence for individuals to be admitted into residential rehab through the NHS due to the increased cost compared to other treatments.